grip-unina/vipcup2022/index.md

 4. GLIDE for inpainting and image generation from text (https://github.com/openai/glide-text2im )
 5. Taming Transformers  for unconditional image generation, class-conditional image generation and image generation from segmentation maps (https://github.com/CompVis/taming-transformers )

+##### Test-Set 1

+  *  Real Images from the four datasets: FFHQ, Imagenet, COCO, LSUN; 625 images from each dataset.
+  *  Fake Images generated using five known techniques:
+      *  500 StyleGAN2 images: a noise to image GAN generator.
+      *  500 StyleGAN3 images: a noise to image GAN generator.
+      *  500 GLIDE images: a guided diffusion model for inpainting and text to image generation.
+      *  500 TamingTransformers images: a combinetion of CNNs with transformers for image generation.
+      *  500 Inpainted images with Gated Convolution: generative inpainting architecture which uses Contextual Attention and Gated Convolution.

 All the images of the test data are randomly cropped and resized to 200x200 pixels and then compressed using JPEG at different quality levels.
 Teams will be provided with PYTHON scripts to apply these operations to the training dataset.